Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Conclusion

 \section{Conclusion}

-We introduce \textbf{Anchored Posterior Sampling (APS)}, a training-free posterior sampler with discrete diffusion foundation models.
-Grounded in our theoretical bounds, APS enables the reuse of a pretrained denoiser \emph{without} task-specific retraining.
-APS is built on two algorithmic innovations: \emph{Quantized Expectation}, which provides fine-grained, gradient-like guidance in discrete spaces, and \emph{Anchored Remasking}, which adaptively decodes important tokens early in the reverse process.
-Together, these yield an efficient, scalable, and training-free posterior sampler.

-Extensive experiments on linear and nonlinear inverse problems demonstrate that APS achieves state-of-the-art results among discrete samplers and is competitive with continuous baselines—while operating at significantly lower inference cost.
-Beyond inverse problems, APS also unlocks new capabilities such as training-free stylization, underscoring the flexibility of discrete diffusion models when paired with effective posterior sampling.
-We believe this work establishes discrete diffusion as a practical and scalable alternative for posterior sampling, with promising extensions to video, multimodal generation, and other structured domains.
+We introduce \textbf{Anchored Posterior Sampling (APS)}, a theoretically grounded, training-free sampler that enables the reuse of pretrained discrete diffusion models without task-specific retraining.
+APS leverages \emph{Quantized Expectation} to provide gradient-like guidance in discrete spaces and \emph{Anchored Remasking} to adaptively decode informative tokens early in the denoising process.
+In our primary vision tasks on linear and nonlinear inverse problems, APS achieves state-of-the-art results among discrete samplers and remains competitive with continuous baselines while using significantly reduced inference cost.
+Furthermore, APS demonstrates versatility by enabling training-free stylization and steering language models toward better question answering.
+This work establishes discrete diffusion as a scalable posterior sampling alternative, with promising extensions to multimodal generation and editing.